funamitech/search/README.md

 ### About LibreY

-LibreY gives you text results from DuckDuckGo or Google, images from Qwant, and torrents from i.e. Ahmia and popular torrent sites without spying on you.
+LibreY gives you text results from Google, DuckDuckGo, Brave Search, Ecosia, Yandex Search and Mojeek.
+LibreY provides images from Qwant, and torrents from i.e. Ahmia and popular torrent sites.
+LibreY does this without spying on you.
 <br>LibreY doesn't save **any** type of data about the user, there are no logs (except NGINX logs if the host sets them).

 ### LibreY compared to other metasearch engines